 Cardholder Absence

-It is the cardholder’s responsibility to allocate all transactions to the proper account number and sign off all procurement card charges in the Works system in a timely manner (no later than the last day of each month).
-If the cardholder is out of the office, the cardholder must provide the transaction information to his/her delegate to perform the allocation and signoff activities.
+It is the cardholder’s responsibility to allocate all transactions to the proper account number and sign off all procurement card charges in the Works system no later than the last day of each calendar month.
+If the cardholder is out of the office, the cardholder must provide the transaction information to their proxy to perform the allocation and sign-off activities.

 Top